Oatsinthepine/Project_1_group8/README.md

 Main focus of the project from the chosen dataset:

-- Will the debt affect the middle-income population the most?
-- Are there any relationship between loan amount and people’s income?
+- Is there any relationship between loan amount and people’s income?
-- What are people’s loan mainly for in relation to their income?
-- In there any relationship between term of years and loan status?
-- Will the historic loan defaults affected by borrowing years?

 - Does home ownership affect the loan grades?

+- What is the median interest rate for the loan?

+- What are the correlations between different attributes?

+-What are people’s loans mainly for?

 - How does employment duration impact loan approval rate?

-- What are the impacts of historical loan defaults on current loan status?
+- Is there any relationship between the term of years and loan status?

+- How does income affect loan repayment?

 Through answering the questions above we want to gain deeper understanding about what will loan/debt being affected by which factors.